Machu Picchu, considered a wonder of the modern world, is one of those legendary places that every novaturient wants to have in their curriculum.

 The Huayna Picchu Mountain Climbing will take you two hours, and the path to the temple of the moon, or the Great Cavern, is 4 hours.

-In the center of this small architectural complex, you can see a throne carved in rock, it is believed that niches for mummies lived inside this place.
+In the center of this small architectural complex it is located a throne carved in rock.
+It is alleged that niches for mummies lived inside this place.

-The Huayna Picchu Climb is considered of medium / moderate difficulty due to the fact that its trails are built between the mountain walls and cliffs hundreds of meters above the mighty Urubamba river.
+The Huayna Picchu Climb is considered of moderate difficulty due to the fact that its trails are built between the mountain walls and cliffs hundreds of meters above the Urubamba river.

-As in all the mountains, while climbing the Huayna Picchu you must be very careful, your trails are vertigo, if you are afraid of Huayna Picchu Height, you may find them frightening.
+As in all the adventures hiking mountains, while climbing the Huayna Picchu you must be very careful, its trails can cause you vertigo, if you are afraid of Huayna Picchu Height, you may find them frightening.

 Even Huayna Picchu Hike Difficulty is moderate, it is not dangerous.